nuprl/cs2500-scripts/README.md

 Managing grades/Eli's scripts
 ---

-Eli's crazy scripts are included in this pacakge under eli-scripts.
-They provide all kinds of neat things, like automatically create `grade` files based on a fancy annotation language, managing a gradebook, and stuff.
+Eli's crazy grading scripts are included in this pacakge under eli-scripts.
+They provide all kinds of neat things, like automatically create `grade` files based on a fancy annotation language, managing a gradebook, creating per student summaries, and stuff.
 Copy the contents to a convienent place, like `~/bin`, go through the README, and don't ask questions.
 I've stripped all but the most vital (IMHO) parts of Eli's script, so ignore anything the README references that doesn't exist.